firstlookmedia/react-scripts/README.md

 `react-scripts` expects at least the following files:

 ```
 src/index.js    # entry to the client-side app
 server.js       # entry to the server
+schema.graphql  # your graphql schema
 ```

 The output will become: